CreativeCodingLab/IndexCardVisualizations/README.md

  (3) "Authored: Orlic-Milacic, M, 2013-01-04",
     "While CDK8 can probably phosphorylate the TAD domain of NICD1 PEST domain mutants, it cannot phosphorylate the PEST domain of these mutants as it is partially or completely truncated."

-The complete PC card can be downloaded at [here](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/supporting3.json)
+The complete PC card can be downloaded at [here](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/supporting3.json).

 # Conflicting evidences:

  In the following figure, we shows TimeArcs visualization for interactions between OPSD protein and other elements.
-In particular, we can see there are a few conflicting evidences between 2003 and 2013 publications.
-We are going to show only one conflicting example between OPSD and K+ which are denoted as (1) and (2) in the figure.
+In particular, we can see there are a few conflicting evidences between 2003 and 2012 publications.
+We are going to show only one conflicting example between OPSD and K+ which is denoted as (1) and (2) in the following figure.

  ![ScreenShot](http://www.cs.uic.edu/~tdang/TimeArcs/imagesForPCcards/conflicting.png)